Makeup Artist Cover Letter Sample:

 You will definitely impress the hiring manager by putting in the effort to research the company and mentioning things the company excels at or is particularly well known for in your cover letter.
 By doing this, you can show how your particular skills and/or experience would contribute to their success.

 Round off your cover letter by drawing the hiring manager's attention to any attached documents, including your resume, portfolio, and any other documents requested in the job advertisement.
-Invite the hiring manager to contact you with a strong call to action, and sign off using your full name.
+Invite the hiring manager to contact you with a strong call to action.

 How do I write a makeup artist cover letter?